nbogie/chord-transposer-haskell/Readme.txt

-This project parses informal chord sheets and transposes the chords it finds, outputting the modified chord sheet.
+This toy project parses informal chord sheets and transposes the chords it finds, outputting the modified chord sheet.

 This is a quick hack by a haskell newbie and contains many bad practices.
 I developed it in order to practice with the parsec parsing library.